Overview

 }

-It is usually a barrel file that re-exports function implemented in their own file:
+It is usually a barrel file that re-exports functions from their own files:

 export { requestPlayer } from "./requestPlayer.js"